FAQ - Public Health Programs Application

 Does the School of Public Health offer any Certificate Programs?

-We offer a Graduate Certificate in Gerontology, Masters Certificate in Physical Education, Post-Bac Certificate in Global Health, and Post-Bac Certificate in Principles of Public Health (online).
+We offer a Graduate Certificate in Gerontology, Post-Bac Certificate in Global Health, and Post-Bac Certificate in Principles of Public Health (online).

 More information about the programs and application process can be found here.

-What Masters degree programs are offered at UMD SPH?
+What Masters's degree programs are offered at UMD SPH?

 We have 8 different MPH concentrations: Behavioral and Community Health (in-person and online), Biostatistics, Epidemiology, Environmental Health Services, Health Equity, Health Policy Analysis and Evaluation, Physical Activity, and Public Health Practice and Policy (online).

 We also offer three other master's degree programs: Masters in Health Administration (in-person and online), MA in Kinesiology, MS Couple and Family Therapy, and MS in Environmental Health Sciences.
 More information can be found here.

 What Doctoral degree programs are offered at UMD SPH?

 We have 8 different Doctoral Programs housed within our 6 School of Public Health units.
 These include Environmental Health Sciences; Kinesiology; Family Science; Maternal and Child Health; Health Services Research; Epidemiology; and Behavioral and Community Health.
 The PhD in Biostatistics and Bioinformatics is a joint program between the Department of Epidemiology and Biostatistics and the Math Department, managed by the Statistics program.

 Are there any online programs at UMD School of Public Health?